 • Don’t forget to label candy or treats that are gluten-free, nut-free, etc.

-• Make sure you have enough tongs and scoops.
+• Make sure you have enough tongs, scoops, and containers for students to fill up with their favorite candies.